codeforkjeff/S275_ETL/README.md

 and Salary fields per teacher/school.
 The PrimaryFlag field is used to support a single school selection for each teacher/year for reports that want to avoid double counting.

+`Fact_TeacherMobility` - mobility of teachers from their "primary" school, calculated both year over year and at 5 year snapshots, with flag fields describing the transitions.

+`Fact_TeacherCohort` - cohort table containining teahers for each year.

+`Fact_TeacherCohortMobility` - mobility of teachers from their CohortYear to each successive EndYear up to the present.
+In this table, the flag fields describe the transitions between CohortYear and EndYear.

 `Fact_SchoolPrincipal` - table of principals and asst principals

-`Fact_TeacherMobility` - mobility of teachers from their "primary" school, calculated both year over year and at 5 year snapshots.
+`Fact_PrincipalCohort` - cohort table containing principals and assistant principals.

 `Fact_PrincipalMobility` - mobility of principals from their "primary" school, calculated both year over year and at 5 year snapshots.

+`Fact_PrincipalCohortMobility` - mobility of principals and asst principals from their CohortYear to each successive EndYear up to the present.
+In this table, the flag fields describe the transitions between CohortYear and EndYear.

 # Development Process